wanadev/PhotonUI/README.md

 PhotonUI follows the [Yandex Javascript CodeStyle][codestyle-yandex] **EXCEPT** for the quote marks where we use **double quotes** (`"`).

-You can automatically check your code follows the conventions by using this command:
+You can automatically check that your code follows the conventions by using this command:

     grunt jscs